FireFox2000000/Moonscraper-Chart-Editor/Moonscraper Chart Editor/Assets/Documentation/README.txt

 Moonscraper Chart Editor (v0.9.5)
-Designed for Guitar Hero III - Legends of Rock and GHTCP+ (WINDOWS ONLY) By Alexander "FireFox" Ong
+Originally designed for Guitar Hero III - Legends of Rock and GHTCP+ (WINDOWS ONLY) By Alexander "FireFox" Ong

 To run, simply extract the archive and run Moonscraper Chart Editor.exe.